 - work at least 30 hours a week

-However, if you're disabled and work, or if you have children, you might be eligible for working tax credit if you earn more than this if:
+However, if you're disabled and work, or if you have children, you might be eligible for working tax credit if:

 - you're 16 and over

-Working tax credits: how much will you get?
+Working tax credit: how much will you get?

 Working tax credit is made up of a number of different 'elements' or payments.
 You may be eligible for just one element or for a few different elements, depending on your family circumstances.

-In addition, you can receive extra elements depending on your circumstances, as we've shown in the table below.
+In addition, you can receive extra elements depending on your circumstances, as we've shown in our table above.